jrakkar/simvent.js/index.md

 ---

 simvent.js is a lung mechanical ventilation simulation library.
-It use mathematical models to simulate the ventilation of lungs by medical ventilators.
+It use mathematical models, based on the equation of air motion, to simulate the ventilation of lungs by medical ventilators.

-At the moment, the simvent.js library provide two lungs models and three ventilator models.
+At the moment, the simvent.js library provide two lungs models and four ventilator models.

 ## Why ?

-Although there is many possible usate to the simvent.js library, it was developed with one simple goal in mind : provide authors or presentors with *beautyful* ventilator vaveforms to include in their documents.
-By *beautyful*, we mean realistic, uniform apearance, scalable (vector based).
+Although there is many possible uses to the simvent.js library, it was developed with one simple goal in mind : provide authors or lecturers with *beautyful* ventilator vaveforms to include in their documents.
+By *beautyful*, we mean realistic, uniform apearance and scalable (vector based).

 ## How to ?

-Using the *ventilate* method of the ventilators on a lung return a serie of data -JSON format- wich you can plot with your favorite javascript plotting library.
+Using the *ventilate* method of the ventilators on a lung model return a serie of data -JSON format- wich you can plot with your favorite javascript plotting library.

-Adding beautyful ventilator waveforms to your documents or presentations is as easy as :
+Adding beautyful ventilator waveforms to your html documents or presentations is as easy as :

 	var lung = new sv.SimpleLung();
 	var vent = new sv.PresureControler();